bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     J=6

 #### BUILDHOST_DEST (Unlikely to need changing)
-The directory on the compiling host where binaries and other generated files will be temporarily installed before being copied to the Seagate Central.
+The directory on the building host where binaries and other generated files will be temporarily installed before being copied to the Seagate Central.

-This is different to PREFIX and EXEC_PREFIX (see below) which is where the generated files need to be located on the Seagate Central itself.
+This is different to PREFIX and EXEC_PREFIX (see below) which is where the generated files will be installed to on the Seagate Central.

      BUILDHOST_DEST=$(pwd)/cross

-#### PREFIX, EXEC_PREFIX (Unlikely to need changing)
-The directories where the libraries (PREFIX) and executables (EXEC_PREFIX) will be installed on the target device (i.e. on the Seagate Central).
-This should probably be left as /usr/local and /usr.

-Note that is NOT the place where the resultant binaries and libraries will be temporarily copied to on the compiling host (see BUILDHOST_DEST).

-     PREFIX=/usr/local

-     EXEC_PREFIX=/usr

-#### SEAGATE_LIBS_BASE (Unlikely to need changing)
-Specify a directory containing the native library files as copied from the Seagate Central.
-If this directory is changed then make sure the step that downloads libraries from the Seagate Central to the build host is modified accordingly.

-     SEAGATE_LIBS_BASE=$(pwd)/sc-libs

 ### Samba cross answers file
 If you decide to build a significantly different version of